 Yes, the SQL API allows applications to store arbitrary JSON documents without schema definitions or hints.
 Data is immediately available for query through the Azure Cosmos DB SQL query interface.

 What is a container?

-- For SQL API, a container maps to a Container.
+- For SQL API, the resource is called a container.